Linerre/Eloquent-JavaScript/README.md

 The `"./format-date` looks very like a relative path but *why*?
 I read other articles, say [this one](https://blog.risingstack.com/node-js-at-scale-module-system-commonjs-require/) to know that `require` works very like `import`, and you need to put `exports.<function name> = <function body>` in your module file, or you define a function first and put `module.exports = <function name>` below that body.

-The last setence in the above paragraph was explained, using text alone of course, by the author in this way:
+The last sentence in the above paragraph was explained, using text alone of course, by the author in this way:
 >The interface of the `ordinal` package we saw before is not an object but a function.
 A quirk of the CommonJS modules is that, though the module system will create an empty interface object for you (bound to `exports`), you can replace that with any value by overwriting `module.exports`.
 This is done by many modules to export a single value instead of an interface object.

 But it basically means the below code: